Joseph-DelGiorgio/Remittance_Move/README.md

-# Sui Remittance - Zero Fee Transfers
+# Sui Remittance - Zero Fee Transfers & Marketplace

 A decentralized remittance application built on the Sui blockchain that enables users to send stablecoins with zero platform fees, only paying Sui network gas fees.
+Now includes a fully functional marketplace for buying and selling items.

 ## 🚀 Features